 DBS strives to develop a diversified funding base with access to funding sources across retail and wholesale channels.
-Our funding strategy is anchored on strengthening our core deposit franchise as the foundation of the Group's long-term funding advantage.
+Our funding strategy is anchored on strengthening our core deposit franchise as the foundation of our long-term funding advantage.

-Customer deposits grew by SGD 27 billion in 2016, contributing to 93% of total funding sources.
-Current and savings deposits, which are favourable for the liquidity coverage ratio, were the main drivers of growth with an increase of SGD 18 billion.
-Within wholesale funding, senior medium term notes were gradually replaced with covered bonds which are more cost effective.
+Customer deposits grew by SGD 26 billion in 2017, of which current and savings deposits, which are favourable for the liquidity coverage ratio and net stable funding ratio, were the main drivers of growth.

-Wholesale Funding Breakdown (SGD bn)
+Funding sources (SGD billion)